MPGxxYT/JBUtils/README.md

 # JBUtils
-This is a plugin for JailBreakMC that adds features to help devs create anything.
+This is a plugin for JailBreakMC that adds features to help admins create anything.

 ## Dependencies
 This plugin has no real dependencies.
 Only "soft" dependencies.
 Add them for more features, but are not required.